 (Quick Edit fields)

-For this reason, we strongly recommend investing time into planning your categories before publishing content, and avoid changing the category slug afterward if at all possible, especially after your posts and pages have already been indexed in the search engines.
+For this reason, we recommend investing time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your posts and pages have already been indexed in the search engines.

-WordPress Category – Useful Tip
+WordPress Post Categories – Useful Tip

 The default category cannot be deleted.